Reviewing F45 Training (NYSE:FXLV) & SiteOne Landscape Supply (NYSE:SITE)

-SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior business?
-We will contrast the two companies based on the strength of their risk, analyst recommendations, earnings, valuation, institutional ownership, dividends and profitability.
+F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their analyst recommendations, earnings, dividends, institutional ownership, valuation, risk and profitability.

-This table compares SiteOne Landscape Supply and F45 Training’s top-line revenue, earnings per share and valuation.
+This table compares F45 Training and SiteOne Landscape Supply’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue